Introduction to Chemiluminescence immunoassays

-The chemiluminescence serological test begins with either a primary antibody bound to the surface of microplate, likely made of polystyrene, or magnetic microparticles (beads) in solution.
-The microparticles are pre-conjugated with primary antibodies.
-The primary antibodies bind to antigen in a sample.
+The chemiluminescence serological test begins with an antigen bound to the surface of microplate, likely made of polystyrene, or magnetic microparticles (beads) in solution.
+The microparticles are pre-conjugated with antigens that correspond to a particular virus.
+The presence of primary antibodies in a sample bind to the antigen.
 Then a secondary antibody with a chemiluminescent enzyme bound to it, such as HRP, is bound to the antigen.
-When substrate is added to the sample, the enzyme catalyses a reaction that emits light that can be seen and measured.
+When substrate is added to the sample, the enzyme catalyzes a reaction that emits light that can be visibly seen and measured.
 There are intermediate wash steps for this procedure which can be done efficiently when using magnetic beads.

 Chemiluminescent Serological tests for SARS-CoV-2 detection